-During our audit procedure confirming the notes and loans receivable balance, we received five confirmations with a discrepancy between what the borrowers stated as their principal balance at November 30, 2007, and the balance that the HRA had recorded on the Nortridge System as of the same date.
-According to the Nortridge System, the cumulative principal balance of these five confirmations was \$2,914,926, while the borrowers reported principal balances totaling \$2,148,695, a difference of \$766,231.
+During our audit procedure confirming the notes and loans receivable balance, we received confirmations that noted discrepancies between what the borrowers stated as their principal balance and the balance that the HRA has recorded on the Nortridge System as of the same date.
+According to the Nortridge System, the cumulative principal balance of the confirmations was higher than what the borrowers reported on the returned confirmations.
 In accordance with the stated terms and conditions, the loan principals had been either partially or completely forgiven.
 The loan officers/project managers were responsible for communicating with the proper accounting personnel to adjust the loan balances to ensure that the Nortridge System reflected the proper receivable balances outstanding.
 However, due to a lack of communication or a communication breakdown, this information was not properly received, and the Nortridge System was not accordingly adjusted.

 The discrepancies between the borrowers' and the HRA's records that existed as of November 30 potentially could have carried over indefinitely beyond the date of the financial statements.
-A material audit adjustment was made, as identified in finding 07-2, to correct the overstated loans receivable for the year-end December 31, 2007, financial statements.
+An audit adjustment was made to correct the year-end December 31, 2008, financial statements.
+While the 2008 audit adjustment was not material, the underlying communication problem has not been adequately addressed.

-We recommend that the HRA review internal controls currently in place, especially relating to communication, and then design and implement procedures to improve internal controls to timely detect and prevent inaccuracies in the Nortridge System and misstatements in the financial statements.
+We recommend that the HRA review internal controls currently in place, especially relating to communication, and design and implement procedures to improve internal controls to timely detect and prevent inaccuracies in the Nortridge System and misstatements in the financial statements.